MatthieuGlemarec/SolarCast/README.md

 This ensures the notebook uses the correct virtual environment and installed packages.

+## Running Tests

+The project includes a full unit and integration test suite for the `Src` modules.
+To run all tests, ensure your virtual environment is activated, navigate to the project root, and execute:

+pytest Tests -v

+This will run all test files in the `Tests/` directory, displaying verbose output for each case.
+All tests should pass before continuing with further development or deployment.

 ## Updating Requirements

 When adding any new packages update requirements.txt with: